whleucka/hyper/docs/FACTORY.md

 The Factory class in the Nebula PHP Framework provides a convenient way to create model instances with default or mock data.
 This is especially useful for generating test data, seeding databases, or quickly creating instances during development.

+## Factory Path

+The factory files are stored in `/app/Models/Factories` directory.

 ## Using the Factory Class

 The Factory class provides methods for creating and configuring model instances.
 Here are the key methods available: